cardcomm/cgminerLCDStats/Generic Linux Install.md

   `--mtgoxToggleRate=MTGOXTOGGLERATE  Rate to toggle display between WU: and MtGox in seconds`
   `--mtgoxTimeout=MTGOXTIMEOUT  MtGox API socket timeout in seconds - `
                                   `default 3 seconds, increase if logging exsessivetime-outs`
   `--mtgoxForce          If specified, MtGox ticker will always display`

+Addtional Note: If you don't want to run the gcminerLCDStats.py script as root, move the 99-lcdsysinfo.rules file to /etc/udev/rules.d/ as follows:
+`cd ~/cgminerLCDStats`
+`sudo mv 99-lcdsysinfo.rules /etc/udev/rules.d/99-lcdsysinfo.rules`